The Carol Burnett Show

 The series originated in CBS Television City's Studio 33, and won 25 primetime Emmy Awards.
 In 2013, TV Guide ranked The Carol Burnett Show number 17 on its list of the 60 Greatest Shows of All Time, and in 2007 it was included on the list of Time's 100 Best TV Shows of All Time.
+In 2023, Variety ranked The Carol Burnett Show #23 on its own list of the 100 greatest TV shows of all time.

-After the original run ended, material from 1972 to 1977 (seasons 6–10) was repackaged as a half-hour series known as Carol Burnett and Friends, which has aired in various syndicated outlets more-or-less continuously since the original series ended.
-Because of this format, material from the first five seasons did not air, outside of their original run, until 2019 when MeTV acquired the rights to these earlier seasons and began airing them.
+After the original run ended, material from 1972 to 1977 (seasons 6–10) was repackaged as a half-hour series known as Carol Burnett and Friends, keeping the sketches but removing the rights protected songs, which has aired in various syndicated outlets more-or-less continuously since the original series ended.
+Material from the first five seasons did not air, outside of their original run, because of rights clearance issues (different producer) until 2019 when MeTV acquired the rights to these earlier seasons and began airing them.
 The cast has periodically reunited for various one-off specials and short appearances, and several members of the cast went on to star in Mama's Family (1983–1990), a half-hour situation comedy based on "The Family" sketch series from The Carol Burnett Show.